 Media Kit: Jessica Lucci

 Jessica Lucci writes about modern issues while maintaining historic integrity.
+Her works include poetry, non-fiction, and fiction.
 Four volumes of poetry focus on perseverance in recovery from abuse and advocating for mental health and community ties.
 She has also been published in the Lucidity Poetry Journal.
 Her haiku was featured on the Minuteman Bikeway Haiku Installation.
 The poetry collection "Freedom For Me" and the gritty fiction "To Die a Bachelor" are featured in Fupper as "Spectacular Books by Women for Women!"
 Her memoir, “Justice for the Lemon Trees,” won the IHIBRP 5 Star Recommended Read Award.
-Her steampunk novel, "Watch City: Waltham Watch" has been nominated for TopShelf Indie Book Awards 2019.
-Jessica Lucci makes her home in Massachusetts, USA, where she is currently writing a steampunk trilogy with strong heroines based on events in New England history.
+Her steampunk novel, "Watch City: Gustover Glitch" earned Honorable Mention in the Lesfic Bard Book Awards 2019.
+Jessica Lucci makes her home in Waltham, Massachusetts, USA, where she is currently writing steampunk fantasy stories based on events in New England history,

 Q. Where are you from?